lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/read-write.md

 * We can save and load the entire sets of parameters for a network via a parameter dictionary.
 * Saving the architecture has to be done in code rather than in parameters.

+* As funções `save` e` load` podem ser usadas para executar E / S de arquivo para objetos tensores.
+* Podemos salvar e carregar todos os conjuntos de parâmetros de uma rede por meio de um dicionário de parâmetros.
+* Salvar a arquitetura deve ser feito em código e não em parâmetros.
 ## Exercises

 1. Even if there is no need to deploy trained models to a different device, what are the practical benefits of storing model parameters?
-1. Assume that we want to reuse only parts of a network to be incorporated into a network of a different architecture.
+2. Assume that we want to reuse only parts of a network to be incorporated into a network of a different architecture.
 How would you go about using, say the first two layers from a previous network in a new network?
-1. How would you go about saving the network architecture and parameters?
+3. How would you go about saving the network architecture and parameters?
 What restrictions would you impose on the architecture?

+4. Mesmo se não houver necessidade de implantar modelos treinados em um dispositivo diferente, quais são os benefícios práticos de armazenar parâmetros de modelo?
+5. Suponha que desejamos reutilizar apenas partes de uma rede para serem incorporadas a uma rede de arquitetura diferente.
+Como você usaria, digamos, as duas primeiras camadas de uma rede anterior em uma nova rede?
+6. Como você salvaria a arquitetura e os parâmetros da rede?
+Que restrições você imporia à arquitetura?

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/60)